Tusharsingh110/My-Portfolio/README.md

 ## What's Inside

-- ReactJS Magic: I've used ReactJS to create interactive UI components that respond to your commands.
+- **ReactJS Magic**: I've used ReactJS to create interactive UI components that respond to your commands.
-- Tailwind CSS Charm: With Tailwind CSS, I've crafted responsive designs and layouts with ease.
+- **Tailwind CSS Charm**: With Tailwind CSS, I've crafted responsive designs and layouts with ease.
-- Mini-Projects Galore: Explore a collection of mini-projects, from coding puzzles to data experiments.
+- **Mini-Projects Galore**: Explore a collection of mini-projects, from coding puzzles to data experiments.
-- Résumé Highlight: Check out my résumé crafted with LaTeX, capturing my skills and experiences.
+- **Résumé Highlight**: Check out my résumé crafted with LaTeX, capturing my skills and experiences.

 ## Explore Artifacts